Education & Awareness

 Suicide is the second leading cause of death for young people ages 10-24.

-Sextortion has become an ever-growing concern & has been identified as a direct cause of over 30 deaths by suicide in teen males.
+Sextortion has become an ever-growing concern.
+It has been identified as a direct cause of over 30 deaths by suicide in teen males.

-The National Center for Missing and Exploited Children provides a free service called “Take It Down”, which helps minor victims, or adults victimized as minors, remove & stop online sharing of nude, or sexually explicit content taken while under 18 years old.
+The National Center for Missing and Exploited Children provides a free service called “Take It Down.”
+This service helps victims remove & stop online sharing of nude, or sexually explicit content taken while under 18 years old.

 For more information, click here: Take It Down